ogonkov/nunjucks-loader/README.md

 installations, that use it directly.

-This loader will [precompile](https://mozilla.github.io/nunjucks/api.html#precompiling) templates function, that accepts context.
+This loader will [precompile](https://mozilla.github.io/nunjucks/api.html#precompiling) Nunjucks templates.
 It also includes Nunjunks (slim) runtime for browser.

 Add loader to your `webpack` config as follows:

 **webpack.config.js**
 ```js